How has COVID-19 impacted fraud rates?

-It goes back to the Fraud Triangle created by Donald Cressy that describes three factors present in every situation of fraud: Pressure, Rationalization, Opportunity.
+It goes back to the Fraud Triangle created by Donald Cressy that describes three factors present in every situation of fraud: Pressure, Rationalization, and Opportunity.

 Pressure is an obvious one.
-The pressure to meet goals, fear of losing your job, and a reduction in salary are just a few examples of reasons for committing fraud.
+The pressure to meet goals, fear of losing your job and a reduction in salary are just a few examples of reasons for committing fraud.
 I’d say there is plenty of pressure going around these days…

 Rationalization we already somewhat discussed but putting your own problems ahead of your companies is often a driver that leads to a “my company can afford it” attitude.
-We tend to see more agent related fraud during down economic cycles as their livelihoods are threatened.
+We tend to see more agent-related fraud during down economic cycles as their livelihoods are threatened.